This is the 65th story of Our Life Logs.

 • • •

 After a few weeks of getting into contact with my father, we met for lunch to discuss the blurry parts of my life.
 As I explained why my mother took me away from him, he wore a face of disbelief.
 After exchanging details, we realized that my mother had been manipulating me for years.
 All the stories and memories I had of my father abusing me were planted in my mind at an early, vulnerable age.
 I didn’t know what to think.
 I knew for a fact that I couldn’t trust my mom, but could I trust my dad?
 Would he tell me the truth if he had abused me?
 My world started crumbling around me.
 I didn’t know what was real and what was a lie.
 Going through this paired with the medication I was on, made me feel hopeless.
 If my past wasn’t real, how was I supposed to deal with the present?
-Not long after the meeting, I attempted suicide.
+Not long after the meeting, I had a plan to attempt suicide.
 I was put in the hospital for suicide watch for two weeks.
 I had time in the hospital to think things through, and I realized I couldn’t let my past defeat me.

 Through my wife, my therapist, and ministry, I learned to heal from the trauma.
 Though I tried to end my life, my wife stayed by my side.
 She encouraged me to seek more help and strengthen my relationship with God.
 I started seeing my therapist more frequently and through our sessions, I came to see that the memories I had of my father’s abuse weren’t real.
 My mother had just made them see real by describing them to me until they became a part of my memory.